MicrosoftDocs/cognitive-toolkit-docs/articles/BrainScript-Train-Test-Eval.md

 # BrainScript Train, Test, Eval

 Here we describe the main top-level commands `train` and `test`/`eval` and their corresponding parameters.
-For additional top-level commands see the [corresponding wiki page](./Top-level-commands.md).
+For additional top-level commands see the [corresponding page](./Top-level-commands.md).

 ## Train Command
 This command asks CNTK to train a model.
 An example for a `train` command section is provided on the [Config file overview](./Brainscript-Config-file-overview.md) page.
 The related parameters are: